javierhimura/ANDT/README.md

 My Goal for this tool is :

-1. User friendly on interface and functionality (i not care about newbie/noob user), not run on any platform.
+1. User friendly on interface and functionality (i not care about newbie/noob user), this not mean can running on any platform (or cross-platform).

 2. Multi-Document on one Application/Window (MDI), on java is possible btw is not on my main priority.